-Australia’s National Infertility Network is an independent, non-profit consumer based organisation who represent a national voice for infertile men and women.
+Australia’s National Infertility Network is an independent, non-profit consumer-based organisation that represents a national voice for infertile men and women.

-The Australian and New Zealand Infertility Counsellors Association represents the views of infertility counsellors to the Reproductive Technology Accreditation Committee, Fertility Society of Australia and the New Zealand Infertility Society.
+The Australian and New Zealand Infertility Counsellors Association represents the views of infertility counselors to the Reproductive Technology Accreditation Committee, Fertility Society of Australia, and the New Zealand Infertility Society.

 ANZUP is funded by Cancer Australia to develop and conduct cancer research in Urogenital and Prostate Cancers.

 The Australian Continence Exchange provides access to information resources relating to incontinence.

 The Australian Men’s Shed Association is the national service provider to more than 985 Men’s Sheds in Australia – providing practical support, specialised services, and resources.